aeiourun/OSRS-Speedrun-Route/authenticator-verbose.md

 - Head to Karamja bar.
     - BUY: 3 beers, rum
 - Pick 10 bananas at the plantation.
-- Walk east to Luthas.
+- Walk east to Luthas and talk to him for a job.
-- Get a job with Luthas:
+- Complete the job and stash the rum in the banana crate:
     - Fill banana crate
     - Deposit rum in crate
     - Claim payment from Luthas